 PETER SAGAL, HOST:

-Coming up, it's Lightning Fill In The Blank.
-But first, it's the game where you have to listen for the rhyme.
+Coming up, it's Lightning Fill In The Blank, but first it's the game where you have to listen for the rhyme.
 If you'd like to play on air, call or leave a message at 1-888-WAIT-WAIT.
 That's 1-888-924-8924.
-Or click the contact us link on our website, waitwait.npr.org.
-And if you want more WAIT WAIT... in your week, check out the WAIT WAIT... quiz for your smart speaker.
-It's out every Wednesday with me and Bill asking you questions.
-And if nothing else, putting it on is a way to get your children to leave you alone for about five minutes.
+Or click the Contact Us link on our website, waitwait.npr.org.
+If you want more Wait Wait in your week, well, then check out the Wait Wait quiz for your smart speaker.
+It's out every Wednesday, and it's your chance to join the other 14% of men who have already fallen in love with their Alexa and with Bill and me.

-SAGAL: What do you do there in Cincinnati when you're allowed to leave your home?
+SAGAL: What do you do up in Litchfield when you're home in Litchfield?

-SAGAL: Well, welcome to the show, Brant.
-Bill Kurtis is going to read you three news-related limericks with the last word or phrase missing from each.
-If you can fill in that last word or phrase correctly in two of the limericks, you'll be a winner.
-You ready to play?
+SAGAL: Well, welcome to the show, Jenn.
+Now Bill Kurtis, of course, is going to read you three news-related limericks with the last word or phrase missing from each.
+If you can fill in that last word or phrase correctly in two of the limericks, you'll a winner.
+Are you ready to play?

 (SOUNDBITE OF BELL)

-SAGAL: All right, Brant.
-Here is your next limerick.
+SAGAL: All right, very good.
+Here is your next limerick, Jenn.

 (SOUNDBITE OF BELL)